blainemincey/mdb-atlas-workshop-jan2020/README.md

 MongoDB Atlas users can choose Continuous Backup or Cluster Snapshots.

 ![](img/backup-001.jpg)

 ### Lab 2 - Cluster Snapshots

-When using AWS and doing Cluster Snapshots with MongoDB 4.0 users can choose "Cluster Provided Snapshots" and the option of enabling "Point in Time Restores"
+When using AWS and doing Cluster Snapshots with MongoDB 4.0 users can choose "Cluster Provided Snapshots" and the option of enabling "Point in Time Restores".

 ![](img/backup-002.jpg)

 It is important to point out that currently MongoDB Atlas 4.2 does not yet support "Point in Time Restores"

 ![](img/backup-003.jpg)

 ### Lab 3 - Point-in-Time Restore
 In order to do a "Point in Time Restore", the first step is to go to the Atlas dashboard and to click on "Continuous Backup" as indicated:

 ![](img/backup-004.jpg)

 Select the cluster whose data is going to be backed up, by clicking on the ellipsis "..." and choosing "Restore" as indicated below.

 ![](img/backup-005.jpg)

 Click on "Point in Time" and then select the date that we wish to restore data  to.
 This is our exact date and time, as indicated below:

 ![](img/backup-006.jpg)

 Then we need to decide where the data will be restored to.
 We can choose the same or a different cluster.

 ![](img/backup-007.jpg)

 The data in the target clster will be erased by the restore process.
 Choose a cluster as indicated below:

 ![](img/backup-008.jpg)